ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 The app will make REST API calls to add and remove network objects from the BLACKLIST_IN network object group.

 ## Function - Cisco ASA Get Network Objects
 Query the Cisco ASA firewall and return the network objects contained in the specified network object group.
+The sample post processor script will write the network objects to the Cisco ASA Network Objects data table.

  ![screenshot: fn-cisco-asa-get-network-objects ](./doc/screenshots/fn-cisco-asa-get-network-objects.png)